Religious festivity, where thousands of devotees congregate to pay homage to the image of the Christ of Pachacamilla.

-Also called Christ or purple Christ of Pachacamilla, it is an image of Christ on the cross, painted on an adobe wall located in the main altar of the Shrine of The Nazarene in the city of Lima and venerated by Peruvians and foreigners in Peru and around the world, who is considered miraculous.
-His procession is a distinctly Peruvian tradition, considered the regular Catholic religious manifestation of the world largest.
+Also called, Purple Christ or Christ of Pachacamilla, is an image of Christ on the cross, painted on an adobe wall located in the High Altar of the Sanctuary of Las Nazarenas in the city of Lima and venerated by Peruvians and foreigners in Peru and around the world, for whom it is considered miraculous.
+Its procession is a purely Peruvian tradition, considered the most numerous periodic Catholic religious manifestation in the world.

-Currently the procession of the Lord of Miracles, Lima walks the streets every year in the month of October since 1687, bringing blessings of union, hope, fervently Catholic tradition all devotees of Christ Pachacamilla.
+Currently the procession of the Lord of Miracles, runs through the streets of Lima every year in October since 1687, bringing blessings of unity, hope, Catholic fervor and tradition to all devotees of the Christ of Pachacamilla.

-According to studies conducted by some historians, the Lord of Miracles of Pachacamilla Christ, is called so because it was painted in the neighborhood of Pachacamilla, resting place of Indians and black slaves of the time.
+According to studies conducted by some historians, the Lord of Miracles also known as Christ of Pachacamilla, is so named because it is painted in the neighborhood of Pachacamilla, resting place of the Indians and black slaves of the time.

-Concerning the two images of the Virgin and Mary Magdalene, we know that these images were painted in 1671 and at that time painting is sent to the Eternal Father and the Holy Spirit, who was commissioned was the painter José de la Parra.
+Regarding the two images of the Virgin and Mary Magdalene, it is known that by 1671 these images were painted and at that time it was ordered to paint the Eternal Father and the Holy Spirit, a commission given to the painter José de la Parra.

-At first his veneration and worship was confined to the brotherhood of slaves who lived there.
-After the earthquake of 1655 that destroyed much of the city but did not affect the mural his cult spread throughout the capital as it was considered as a miraculous event which kept intact.
-Later there were other earthquakes of high intensity, which also affected mostly the image of the mural, which reinforced their veneration and miraculous condition.
-The devotion to Christ Pachacamilla was in its infancy outside the hierarchy of the time, which later gave him refuge and recognition.
+At the beginning its veneration and worship was limited to the brotherhood of slaves that resided there.
+After the earthquake of 1655 that destroyed a great part of the city but did not affect the mural, its worship was extended to the whole capital, since it was considered a miraculous fact that it remained intact.
+Later there were other strong earthquakes, which did not affect the image of the mural, which reinforced its veneration and its miraculous condition.
+The veneration to the Christ of Pachacamilla was given in its beginnings to the margin of the ecclesiastical hierarchy of that time, which later gave it protection and recognition.

-The most important festival takes place throughout the month of October, that is why this month is known as the purple month.
+The most important festivity takes place during the month of October, which is why this month is known as the purple month.